-GENERAL EDUCATION AND CORE CURRICULUM
+GENERAL EDUCATION AND FOUNDATIONS CURRICULUM

-The Sterling College core curriculum consists of a suite of courses designed to scaffold student learning in the first and through the second year of study and build a foundation for success throughout their tenure at Sterling.
-The core curriculum for all incoming students begins with the College’s flagship course, INT100 A Sense of Place.
-This 3-credit, two-week intensive course immerses students in interdisciplinary study of the culture, community, literature, ecology, and traditional skills of northern Vermont.
-In the semesters following this two-week intensive, students will typically enroll in:
+The Foundations curriculum for all incoming students begins with Sterling’s flagship course, INT100A A Sense of Place: Expedition I. This 3-credit, two-week, intensive course immerses students in interdisciplinary study of the culture, community, literature, ecology, and traditional skills of northern Vermont.
+In the two semesters following this two-week intensive, students will typically enroll in:

 - Humanities — 6 credits

 - Applied Sciences — 1 credit